This policy is inclusive of treating health practitioner reports requested by an Agent only.

 General practitioners (GPs), osteopaths and chiropractors will be requested to complete one of several different types of report templates depending on the complexity and stage of the claim:

-Examples of other specific report requests include the mental health eligibility report and the Medical Practitioner return to work questionnaire.
+Examples of other specific report requests include the mental health eligibility report, the medical and like entitlement review questionnaire and the return to work questionnaire.
+Agents will advise general practitioners of the specific item number and maximum payable rate for these specific reports within their request letters.

 THP reports for other disciplines are currently under development.

-How long does a treating health practitioner have to return the THP report?
+How long a treating health practitioner has to return the THP report

 The THP report should be returned to the relevant Agent within 14 days of the request.
 If a treating health practitioner is unable to complete the report within this time, they should contact the Agent.